akitikkx/channel-me-perfect-ktor/README.md

 need to be handled by the Android client's `FirebaseMessagingService#onMessageReceived(message: RemoteMessage)` override [see the <a href="https://github.com/akitikkx/channel-me-perfect-android">sample Android app</a> for the example implementation].

+## Setting up the project
+The project requires that you get a private key file from Firebase.
+You will need an existing Firebase project and from there navigate to `Project Settings` > `Service Accounts` > `Firebase Admin SDK`.
+Choose `Java` for the "Admin SDK configuration snippet" then click "Generate new private key".

+Store this file in the `src/main/resources` folder.
+The `src/main/kotlin/com/example/Application.kt` expects the filename to be `ktor-firebase-auth.json`.
+Feel free to name the file how you would want and remember to update the name inside the `getResourceAsStream()` call in `src/main/kotlin/com/example/Application.kt`

+## Dependencies
+- Firebase Admin `com.google.firebase:firebase-admin`
+- Content Negotiation `io.ktor:ktor-server-content-negotiation`
+- Serialization `io.ktor:ktor-serialization-gson`